 - Rotate injections between injection spots #1-4 in the diagram to the right: - 1.
 Stomach, except for the 2-inches around the belly button - 2.
 Top and outside of thighs, except in the bony area close to the knees - 3.
 Back of the upper arms (might work best if someone else is injecting) - 4.
-Top and outside of the buttocks - Insulin is injected into the layer of fatty tissue under the skin, not into the muscle - Do not inject into the same spot every time - Do not inject into moles or scars
+Buttocks is preferred in children for the best absorption possible - Insulin is injected into the layer of fatty tissue under the skin, not into the muscle - Do not inject into the same spot every time - Do not inject into moles or scars